-If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the Headteacher and/or the DSL.
+If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the DSL.

 Concerns or queries about this policy can be raised with any member of staff or the Headteacher.